 When creating a Divi Project, you will find the same interface as for an article...
 You will be able to :

 - Choose between the use of the Divi Builder or the default formatting (Gutenberg).

 - Add a label (optional)

 - Add a highlighted image.

-- Record the draft, publish
+- Save draft, publish

-There's nothing complicated about creating, publishing or using a Divi Project...
+There is nothing complicated about creating, publishing or using a Divi Project...

-- Insert a Portfolio module or a Filterable Portfolio Module.
+- Insert a Portfolio module or a Filterable Portfolio module.